ProjectLadon/MOOS-pBBBLue/README.md

 }
 ```

-Setting the subscribed binary variable to true turns the LED on and setting it false turns the LED off.
+Setting the subscribed variable to true turns the LED on and setting it false turns the LED off.

 ## [Buttons](http://www.strawsondesign.com/#!manual-buttons)
-In configuration, you can ssign named variables to the two buttons (PAUSE and MODE).
-If a name is provided, they publish a BINARY variable with the specified name and ties it to pressing (or releasing) the button.
+In this block, you can assign named variables to the two buttons (PAUSE and MODE).
+If a name is provided, pBBBlue will publish a BINARY variable with the specified name and ties it to the state of the button.
 The configuration sub-schema is as follows:
 ```
 "Button": {
 	"type": "object",